Connecticut Extends Deadline to Register for MyCTSavings Retirement Program

 - They are 19 years of age or older

-- They are employed with an employer for at least 120 days
+- Employed for at least 60 days

 The Connecticut Retirement Security Authority plans to provide an age-appropriate target date funds to invest each employee’s account, and once the employee reaches normal retirement age then 50% of the account will get invested in the lifetime income investment.
 Participants will have the option to invest a higher percentage in the lifetime income investment.
-More details will be provided once the plan is scheduled for implementation.

-A participant may contribute up to the annual IRS limit for a Roth IRA, which for 2020 and 2021 is $6,000 (or $7,000 if you’re 50 or older).
+A participant may contribute up to the annual IRS contribution limit for a Roth IRA.

 1National Institute of Retirement Savings, “The Continuing Retirement Savings Crisis”